-- Sultan Palace Kasepuhan, Prince Martawijaya, with the title Sultan Muhammad Samsudin Makarimi Sepuh Abil (1677-1703)
+- Sultan Kasepuhan, Prince Martawijaya, with the title Sultan Muhammad Samsudin Makarimi Sepuh Abil (1677-1703)

 - Sultan Kanoman, Prince Kartawijaya, with the title Sultan Muhammad Badrudin Makarimi Anom Abil (1677-1723)

-- Panembahan Prince Wangsakerta, as Panembahan Cirebon with the title of Prince Abdul Kamil Muhammad Nasarudin or Panembahan Tohpati (1677-1713).
-Prince Wangsakerta not appointed but only Panembahan sultan.
-He does not have jurisdiction or the palace itself, but stands as Kaprabonan (paguron) is a place to learn the intellectual palace.
+- Prince of Kaprabonan, Panembahan Prince Wangsakerta, as Panembahan Cirebon with the title of Prince Abdul Kamil Muhammad Nasarudin or Panembahan Tohpati (1677-1713).
+Prince Wangsakerta not appointed but only Panembahan.
+He did not have his own palace, but stands as Kaprabonan (paguron), which is a place for learning for palace the intellectuals.

 Partition of the sultanate of Cirebon

-Kacirebonan palace was built in 1807 during the second split of the Sultanate.
+Kacirebonan Keraton (palace) was built in 1807 during the second split of the Sultanate.